ChaoticByte/wid-notifier/README.md

 OR ...
 ```

 The following criteria are available.
-Criteria marked with `*` are for optional fields that are not supported by every API endpoint (e.g. https://wid.lsi.bayern.de) - notices from those endpoints will therefore not be included when using those criteria in filters.
+Criteria marked with * are optional fields that are not supported by every API endpoint (e.g. https://wid.lsi.bayern.de) - notices from those endpoints will therefore not be included when using those criteria in filters.

 ```json
 "include": [